uperl/App-spaceless/README.md

 # DESCRIPTION

-This module provides the machinery for the [spaceless](https://metacpan.org/pod/spaceless) app, a program that helps convert PATH style environment variables to spaceless varities on Windows systems (including Cygwin).
+This module provides the machinery for the [spaceless](https://metacpan.org/pod/spaceless) app, a program that helps convert PATH style environment variables to spaceless varieties on Windows systems (including Cygwin).

 # AUTHOR